Public Affairs Intern - Orange County Sheriff's Department (unpaid internship)

 Benefits Available to Intern:

-Although this is an unpaid internship that does not lead to permanent employment, students or recent graduates are offered an excellent opportunity to:
+Although this is an unpaid internship that does not lead to paid employment or include employee benefits, students or recent graduates are offered an excellent opportunity to:

 Build resumes and explore career options